-In the wake of the senseless murders of both George Floyd, Jacob Blake and so many others at the hands of police and the ongoing protests to end systemic racism, we at HollywoodLife.com are trying to do our part in keeping the conversation going and moving in a positive direction.
-We’re featuring our favorite black-owned beauty and fashion companies for readers to support now and always, as many of them are trailblazers and groundbreakers within their industries.
-For example, the iconic Pat McGrath, who is commonly referred to as the ‘Mother’ of makeup, has always championed for extensive shade ranges and inclusive model casting since starting her career in the ’90s.
+In the wake of the senseless murders of both George Floyd, Jacob Blake and so many others at the hands of police and the ongoing protests to end systemic racism, we at HollywoodLife have been trying to do our part to keep the conversation going and moving in a positive direction.
+And this Black History Month we’re updating our list of our favorite Black-owned beauty and fashion companies for readers to support now and always.
+Many of them are trailblazers and groundbreakers within their industries.
+For example, the iconic Pat McGrath, who is commonly referred to as the “Mother” of makeup, has always championed for extensive shade ranges and inclusive model casting since starting her career in the ’90s.
 Now, her Pat McGrath Labs brand is a multi-million dollar company.

-Recently, Kylie Jenner shared her favorite new black-owned fashion brand, Loudbrand Studios, owned by 25-year-old Jedidiah Duyile.
-The lip kit mogul rocked the label’s curve-hugging ruched dress finished off with a fishnet top and buckled detailing during her Utah vacay in July.
+When it comes to fashion, we also like Loudbrand Studios, a Black-owned brand owned by Jedidiah Duyile and beloved by Kylie Jenner.
+In July 2020, the lip kit mogul rocked the label’s curve-hugging ruched dress finished off with a fishnet top and buckled detailing during her Utah vacay .
 The dress was massive hit on Kylie’s gram and quickly went viral — mostly due to the fact the KarJenner sis failed to tag Loudbrand in the photo, originally.
 However, Jedidiah didn’t mind and was just pleased the major influencer was wearing her designs.
 “Instagram is a JOB she gets paid millions to tag.
 I for 1 have God on my side so with or without the tag this work will RUN,” she wrote on Twitter, and it sure did.
 Loudbrand Studios fully sold out of its collection after Kylie’s post.
-Their next collection with drop on August 31st, and we bet Kylie will be rocking it soon after!

 JADE Swim owner and designer Brittany Kozersky Freene similarly found a “void in the marketplace” when she was covering swimwear as a stylist and fashion editor.
 She found the industry lacked “high quality minimal swim that could also transition from a swimsuit to RTW and double as great layering pieces,” and so she created the versatile and luxe line of her own. ” I wanted to provide a go-to line of swimwear with styles that shape and accentuate the body, give minimal tan lines and also seamlessly pair with your closet essentials,” Brittany says.